 The University of Connecticut’s original 25,000 SF Student Recreation Center was unable to keep up with the diverse needs of the student body.
 JCJ Architecture, in association with Moody Nolan, worked on the planning and design for the facility that totals more than 200,000 square feet.
-Acentech provided acoustics, audiovisual, IT infrastructure and security systems design consulting for the entire LEED Gold project.
+Acentech provided acoustics, audiovisual, telecommunications and security systems design consulting for the entire LEED Gold project.

 The Student Recreation Center houses a variety of different programs that all require their own unique spaces.
 Our acoustics consultants worked to ensure all spaces, including basketball, racquetball, and multi-purpose courts, cardiovascular and strength training areas, multiple fitness studios, aquatics center, climbing center, running track, and meeting and support areas for intramural and club sports will all function as intended.
 The design also called for racquetball courts and office spaces to be stacked on top of each other.
 Sound isolation measures were taken to allow for simultaneous use without disruption.